Best in Brief | Phillips Wealth Planners

 The Markets

-Last week, major U.S. stock indices moved lower,8 and yields on longer maturities ofU.S.
-Treasuries continued to rise.4
+Last week, major U.S. stock indices finished higher,4 while yields on most maturities ofU.S.
+Treasuries moved lower.5

 S&P 500, Dow Jones Global ex-US, Gold, Bloomberg Commodity Index returns exclude reinvested dividends (gold does not pay a dividend) and the three-, five-, and 10-year returns are annualized; and the 10-year Treasury Note is simply the yield at the close of the day on each of the historical time periods.